Breathe Clean Air Comox Valley Logo

 Our Vision

-All residents are be able to breathe clean air, in the Valley and in our neighbourhoods.
+All residents are able to breathe clean air, in the Valley and in our neighbourhoods.

 Comox Valley is celebrated for the cleanest air on Vancouver Island.